bauerdavid/napari-nD-annotator/README.md

 1) We don't have to load the whole data into memory
 2) The surrounding objects won't occlude the annotated ones, making it easier to check the annotation.

+The project uses napari==0.4.10, because with 0.4.11 some new errors appear, but the project can be easily moved to the newer version when these are solved.
 ## Examples
 ### `bounding_box_example.py`
 Here the BoundingBoxLayer is introduced.
 It can be used to draw nD bounding boxes,